 Kolaj Institute Gallery is an exhibition gallery, residency center, artist studio, library and archive.
-Located at 2374 Saint Claude Avenue, Suite 230, at the corner with St. Roch Avenue.
-(The door is located to the right of the Peach Cobbler Factory.)
+Located at 2374 Saint Claude Avenue, Suite 230, at the corner with St. Roch Avenue above the Peach Cobbler Factory.
+The Gallery is open Thursday-Saturday, Noon-6PM or by appointment.

 Kolaj Institute also manifests in other locations and art institutions around New Orleans with the intent to activate community centered around collage.